vortesserax-wb/cidoc_crm_rdf/README.md

 &nbsp;

+#### **C. RDF extensions**

+Following the implemetation tests defined in [Implementing the CIDOC Conceptual Reference Model in RDF](http://www.cidoc-crm.org/Resources/implementing-the-cidoc-conceptual-reference-model-in-rdf), the following RDF extentions where implemented.

+> C1. `rdfs:label` is declared as subPropertyOf `P1 is identified by` as in current practice rdfs:label is used in the meaning of P1 is identified by, to a very large amount.

+&nbsp;

-#### **C. Implementing Value Intervals**
+#### **D. Implementing Value Intervals**

 The following are property pairs needed to simulate interval-valued primitive values foreseen by the CRM:

-> C1. addition of 2 additional subPropertiesOf `E52 Time-Span.
+> D1. addition of 2 additional subPropertiesOf `E52 Time-Span.
 P81 ongoing throughout: E61 Time Primitive` for the exact time specification of `E61 Time Primitive`.

-> C2. addition of 2 additional subPropertiesOf `E52 Time-Span.
+> D2. addition of 2 additional subPropertiesOf `E52 Time-Span.
 P82 at some time within: E61 Time Primitive` for the exact time specification of `E61 Time Primitive`.

-> C3. addition of 2 additional subPropertiesOf `E54 Dimension.
+> D3. addition of 2 additional subPropertiesOf `E54 Dimension.
 P90 has value: E60 Number` for the upper and lower boundaries specification of `E60 Number`.

 &nbsp;

-#### **D. Custom Multiple Isa declarations**
+#### **E. Custom Multiple Isa declarations**

 The following are declarations of frequently used multiple instatiations as classes with respective multiple IsA:

-> D1. addition of 1 additional subClass of `E41 Appellation` and `E33 Linguistic Object` for all Appellations being regarded specific to or characteristic for a language group and being directly described by a literal and not indirectly via a URI.
+> E1. addition of 1 additional subClass of `E41 Appellation` and `E33 Linguistic Object` for all Appellations being regarded specific to or characteristic for a language group and being directly described by a literal and not indirectly via a URI.

 &nbsp;

-#### **E. Translations and Scope notes**
+#### **F. Translations and Scope notes**

-> E1. **Translations** Each RDF Class or Property definition is accompanied by a set of translations expressed as rdfs:labels separated by xml:lang tags.
+> F1. **Translations** Each RDF Class or Property definition is accompanied by a set of translations expressed as rdfs:labels separated by xml:lang tags.
 The translation label used for each language is **the most recent** still **valid** translation.
 Still valid translation may be interpreted in the following ways:

 - The English label of the `CurrentVersion` that this rdf is refferring to is *almost Equal* (accepting only differences regarding multiple spaces) to the English label of the `TranslationVersion` that the translated label was created for.
 E.g. In order to accept a translation for `E22 Human-Made Object` in CurrentVersion (7.1.1) we should have a tranlation for E22 that was created based on a CIDOC version that used the same name for E22.
 E22 class name changed from `E22 Man-Made Object` to `E22 Human-Made Object` in version 6.2.7 so the only **valid** tranlsations would be these that were created since 6.2.7.
 Currently no such translation has been created so `E22 Human-Made Object` in CurrentVersion (7.1.1) does not define any translation in current RDF File.